 How long is the legal process when getting a divorce?

-Provided that both parties do what is required of them promptly, an undefended divorce usually takes about six months to complete.
-The petitioner has more control over how long the process actually takes and can start and then delay the divorce if he or she wishes to.
+Provided that both parties do what is required of them promptly, a divorce usually takes about six months to complete.

 Is it expensive?
 How do the costings work?

-Your first consultation with us will be for a fixed fee of £100 + VAT for a face-to-face consultation of up to one hour.
-The further fees payable will be dependent upon whether we are instructed by the Petitioner (the person who starts divorce proceedings) or the Respondent.
+Your first consultation with us will be for a fixed fee of £100 + VAT for a face-to-face or video consultation of up to one hour.
+The further fees payable will be dependent upon whether we are instructed by the Applicant (the person who starts divorce proceedings) or the Respondent or whether it is a joint application.

-Grant Saw will work to a fixed fee for acting for the Petitioner.
+Grant Saw will work to a fixed fee for acting for the Applicant.
 We will advise you of this when you contact us.

 What should people consider before calling?

-It is always a good idea for both parties to have an in depth discussion before proceeding although perhaps after some advice from Grant Saw, to decide the important issues, such as arrangements for children, property and money and try to reach an agreement.
-It is often possible to have the divorce go through either completely or almost to the final stage while discussion goes on on these other matters.
+It is always a good idea for both parties to have an in-depth discussion before proceeding although perhaps after some advice from Grant Saw, to decide the important issues, such as arrangements for children, property and money and try to reach an agreement.
+It is often possible to have the divorce go through either completely or almost to the final stage while discussion goes on in these other matters.

 Why are Grant Saw the best people for the job?